edchalk96/tails-of-valhalla/README.md

 ![Lighthouse testing, further analysis on home page](assets/images/lighthouse-test-home-analysis2.png)
 ![Lighthouse testing, further analysis on home page](assets/images/lighthouse-test-home-analysis3.png)

 - As can be seen by the above images the performance parameter of the home page needed improvement.
-By looking depper into this and the analysis sections of the lighthous report, it could be seen that the image files associated with the home page were too large and needed compressing.
+By looking further into this in the analysis sections of the lighthous report, it could be seen that the image files associated with the home page were too large and needed compressing.
     - After the above amendment of compressing the image files, the performance paramter of the lighthouse report has improved, as can be seen below.

 2. **Book page**